microsoft/vscode-dev-containers/CONTRIBUTING.md

        📄 README.md
     ```

-    See [VS Code Remote's documentation](https://aka.ms/vscode-remote/docker) for information on the expected contents of `devContainer.json` and how it relates to other files listed above.
+    See the [VS Code Remote Development documentation](https://aka.ms/vscode-remote/docker) for information on the expected contents of `devContainer.json` and how it relates to other files listed above.

     Note that any additional assets can be included as needed, but keep in mind that these will overlay on top of an existing project.
 Keeping these files in the `.devcontainer` should reduce the chances of something conflicting but note that any command that are run are relative to the root of the project, so you'll need to include `.devcontainer` in any path references.